 A creative writing student once submitted a poem about children who rescue their mother from a castle that sounds an awful lot like The Excalibur Hotel & Casino, where she’s held captive by a monster that flashes and jingles, like a slot machine.
-One can succeed as a writer in Las Vegas without indulging on its buffet of vices.

 Here’s the part of the essay where I admit that gambling is not always interesting, always novel.
 Broke and angry and ashamed is also no way to spend graduate school so I’ve cut back on trips to the green felt jungle.
 I prefer to explore weird Vegas as a journalist now, a role that begs a certain professional distance.

 When I chose to move here, I did so partially inspired by Nevada’s vulgar brand of escapism, because there’s something oddly poetic in the concept of a Sin City in the desert.
 Its bright lights and dark alleys offer a striking and sometimes horrific tour of the American id.
 But I merely wanted to study these traits, not emulate them.
 Going up and then down, then down, and down again was not part of the plan.
 Yet the MFA program has allowed my Vegas bet to pay off, even when it hasn’t.
 The people I’ve come to consider friends and mentors consistently prove that one can succeed as a writer in Las Vegas without indulging on its buffet of vices.
 (Well, not overindulge anyway)